The first time I ever sat down at a Pottery Wheel, I thought all clay was the same. How little did I know?

 The most common High-Fire is cone 10

-Being a Stoneware Clay without Grog, the Amaco 38 White Stoneware is similar to porcelain, having a smooth texture it is easy to work with.
+Being a Stoneware Clay without Grog, the Amaco 38 White Stoneware has a nice smooth texture that makes it easy to work with.
 It’s excellent for Throwing smaller items on the Wheel.
-With no grog, hand building is still very good.
-If you love the color of this Clay but need it to be a bit firmer for bigger builds, you can always add a little fine grog.
+With no grog, hand building is still good.

 If you do sculpture work with Low Fire Clay than this Blackjack Clay will work nicely for you.
 Because this clay is so smooth, it won’t be abrasive to your hands when throwing on the wheel.
 Seems to hold form nicely as you throw.

-Blackjack Clay is good for Hand-building with slabs and coils because it’s not a sticky clay.
+Blackjack Clay is good for Hand-building with slabs and coils.
 You will find this is a very nice Clay to play with for Potters of all skill levels.
+This clay also holds its shape nicely on the wheel.

 Recommended Clay Helpers